Rationale for Using CLSI Breakpoints

 - Proposed draft.
 Once a document reaches the Proposed Draft stage, it is made available to a wide range of volunteers for review and comment.
 Also, at this stage, eligible members of the responsible committee vote on the document.
 All comments received during this stage are reviewed and responded to, and when applicable, the document is revised.
 All comments and responses submitted on draft and published documents are retained on file at CLSI and are available upon request.

 - Postpublication.
 CLSI accepts comments on all published documents.
 Comments received after a document is published are retained on file and considered at the time of the document’s revision.

-CLSI’s three AST interpretive criteria supplements for bacteria and fungi for human and veterinary use are freely available on its website.
-Other valuable resources related to the activities and decisions of CLSI’s Subcommittee on Antimicrobial Susceptibility Testing are also available.
+CLSI’s AST interpretive criteria supplements for bacteria and fungi for human and veterinary use are freely available on its website in the area titled Micro Free.
+Other valuable resources related to the activities and decisions of CLSI’s Subcommittees are also available.

 CLSI is uniquely qualified to serve as the go-to source of AST methods and interpretive criteria.
 Through the implementation of a well-defined, robust standards development program and participation of renowned experts, and by upholding demonstrable practices and principles, CLSI provides world class guidance in antimicrobial susceptibility testing that can be used with confidence to identify and update susceptibility test interpretive criteria.